sourcery-ai-experiments/blog.nathanv.me/content/posts/spin-windows/index.md

 a good guide, so this is what I figured out.

-While you *can* do this with WSL, Spin has prebuilt Windows binaries available, so I think this is easier that trying to get X11 working ([as of Sept 2020](https://devblogs.microsoft.com/commandline/whats-new-in-the-windows-subsystem-for-linux-september-2020/#gui-apps)).
+While you *can* do this with WSL, Spin has prebuilt Windows binaries available, so I think this is easier than trying to get X11 working ([as of Sept 2020](https://devblogs.microsoft.com/commandline/whats-new-in-the-windows-subsystem-for-linux-september-2020/#gui-apps)).

 ## Prerequisites